gwangmu/c-repl/README.md

 # c-repl

-Minimal C REPL prompt, written in Python and Bash.
-The main focus is _extreme minimalism_; how much mileage can we get only using a handful of Python and Bash scripts?
+Minimal interactive C prompt.
+The main focus; how much mileage can we get only using a handful of Python and Bash scripts?
 It turns out that, when it comes to the interactive C prompt, you can sort of do it.
 Your computer will suffer a lot from unnecessary and repetitive computations, but at least _you_ can do your job.

 ## Requirements